ptsteadman/notebook/stories/symbol-grounding.md

 upstanding, idealistic person.
 The world in general is an improved, a positive late capitalism.

-For almost nine year Feyeraband had lived something like the ideal life of the mind, but in a way that felt very normal and pragmatic.

 He coworkers were always very concerned about 'business value' and 'making things work', something that seemed dull to Feyeraband.
 They were building something that had been built, contributing no new understanding to the world.